-Elly has a squared sheet of paper with NN rows and MM columns.
+Elly has a squared sheet of paper with rows and columns.
 The girl wants to fill each of the squares with red or blue.
 She insists that each square with a certain color has at least one more square with the same color in the same row or the same column ("so it does not feel alone").

 For each square it is enough to have a matching-by-color square either оn the same row OR on the same column - but not necessarily both (although this is allowed).
 It is also allowed there to be more than one matching square in the same row or column - for example an entire row filled with red is okay.
 It is not required that both colors are used - thus the whole paper being blue for example might be a valid filling.